 The WebSocket Protocol defines a mechanism for fast, secure two-way communication between a client and a server over the web.
 Data is transferred immediately over a full-duplex single socket connection, allowing messages to be sent and received from both endpoints in real time.
-WebSockets are ideal for use in Windows Store apps that include real-time gaming, instant social network notifications, up-to-date displays of stock or weather information, and other apps requiring secure and fast data transfer.
+WebSockets are ideal for use in Windows Runtime apps that include real-time gaming, instant social network notifications, up-to-date displays of stock or weather information, and other apps requiring secure and fast data transfer.
+WebSockets also work through proxies and firewalls since the WebSocket Protocol by default uses the same ports used by web browsers (HTTP and HTTPS).

 To establish a WebSocket connection, a specific, HTTP-based handshake is exchanged between the client and the server.
 If successful, the application-layer protocol is "upgraded" from HTTP to WebSockets, using the previously established TCP connection.
 Once this occurs, HTTP is completely out of the picture; data can be sent or received using the WebSocket protocol by both endpoints until the WebSocket connection is closed.